hikarook94/my-npm/README.md

 ```
 $ echo Hello, world! | seasonify
 ```
-And then, you'll get the text with the colors of the current season.
+And then, you'll get the text with the colors of the current Japanese season.